 When you have selected a model to serve as a challenger, from the Leaderboard navigate to Predict > Deploy and select Add to Model Registry.
 This creates a model package for the selected model in the Model Registry, which enables you to add the model to a deployment as a challenger.

 Now navigate to the deployment for the champion model, select Challengers, and click Addchallenger model to add any challenger model.
 Choose the model you want from the Model Registry and click Selectmodelpackage.

-And an actions menu to replace or delete the model.
+Actions menu to replace or delete the model

 The prediction requests made within the time range specified by the date slider will be replayed for the challengers.
 After predictions are made, click Refresh on the time range selector to view an updated display of performance metrics for the models.

 You can also replay predictions on a periodic schedule instead of doing so manually.
 Navigate to a deployment’s Settings > Challengers tab.
 Turn on the toggle to Automaticallyreplaychallengers, and set when you want to replay on predictions (such as every hour or every Sunday at 18:00, etc.).